Hans Dichand: Art collection

+Also his daughter-in-law Eva Dichand is a renowned art collector, however with a different focus.
+She collects international contemporary art.

 Personal life

 Dichand was briefly hospitalized after suffering a fall in August 2008 but soon returned to his personal office from where he directed the Kronen Zeitung as its chief executive and 50-percent owner, although in 2003 he installed his youngest son Christoph as his successor in the role of editor in chief.

 Dichand, who was married, had another son (Michael) and a daughter, Johanna.
 He dismissed as baseless a rumor that had claimed the head of the socialdemocratic party and chancellor of Austria, Werner Faymann to be an extramarital son.